Maximum duration: 3 years

 How foundation fellowships are awarded

-Triage – at this initial stage the scientific summaries of each application are assessed by the FIC panel.
+Triage: at this initial stage the scientific summaries of each application are assessed by the fellowship funding panel.
+They will evaluate the scientific merit of the project, the track record and future potential of the applicant and the suitability of the proposal for a Foundation Fellowship.
 Applicants will be informed at an early stage if their proposal has been triaged and all other applications will undergo full peer review.

-Peer review – The full applications of those successful at triage are sent for external peer review by experts from the UK and abroad and of international standing in the field of the proposal.
+Peer review: the applications of those successful at triage are sent for external peer review by experts from the UK and abroad and of international standing in the field of the proposal.

-Shortlisting – the full applications and peer reviews are assessed by a panel of FIC members.
+Shortlisting: the applications and peer reviews are assessed by the fellowship funding panel members.
 Shortlisted applicants are invited to attend interview.

-Interview – the FIC awarding panel interview the shortlisted applicants and make funding decisions.
+Interview: the fellowship awarding panel interview the shortlisted applicants and make funding decisions.